RiversGravity/RiversGravity/README.md

 # Hello, Worlds! 👋

-Leveraging AI to foster genuine human connections is my driving force.
+Leveraging AI to foster genuine human connections is my passion.

 I'm dedicated to bridging the loneliness gap in today's digitized age.